AnonymerNiklasistanonym/LudumDare41-DoeffingerCity-Remake/README.md

 A remake of [LudumDare41-DoeffingerCity](https://github.com/AnonymerNiklasistanonym/LudumDare41-DoeffingerCity)/[itch.io](https://thecze.itch.io/tnt)

-Tracks ‘n Towers is a Tower Defense/Racing game.
+*TnT: Tracks 'n Towers* is a Tower Defense/Racing game.
 Zombies are coming for your lovely trailer and you have to defend it to survive.
 Finish laps to earn cash to build towers and use your Road Warrior car to mow down hundreds of Zombies.
 The faster you finish a lap the more bonus money you will earn!